What? Continue the story when the beast wasn't the beast anymore?

 - Darksiders II is set in the same timeframe as Darksiders.
 In this case, it follows Death's adventures through the underworld while War is busy on Earth (Or at least what's left of it).

 - Metal Gear Solid: Portable Ops and Metal Gear Solid: Peace Walker are both interquels set between Metal Gear Solid 3: Snake Eater and the very first Metal Gear, covering Big Boss' exploits between his Cold War days and the Outer Heaven crisis.
-The upcoming Metal Gear Solid V The Phantom Pain is said to be the last of these interquels, being set only a decade prior to the original Metal Gear.
+Metal Gear Solid V: The Phantom Pain is said to be the last of these interquels, being set only a decade prior to the original Metal Gear.

 - The Mega Man 8 Bit Deathmatch adaptation of Mega Man & Bass plays this up for what it's worth, according to the teaser trailer.
 Taking place after the events of Mega Man 8, a robot expiration date law would be coming into existance in weeks in response to Dr. Wily's repeated robot reprogrammings, and King initiates a campaign for robot rights.
 Of course, by Mega Man 9, the law is already in effect.